-Home warranty firms are typically slow to respond and use low-skilled labor.
+- Home warranty firms typically are slow to respond and use low-skilled labor.

-One thing we have seen time and time again with clients who have chosen to use a home warranty company is that when issues arise, they are unexpectedly not covered, or cost an additional premium.
-For example, they may not cover a furnace repair, pointing to the fine print that your tenant forgot to change the filter.
-Or they may tack on an extra service fee in addition to parts when working with an older, uncovered appliance.
-If you work with a home warranty company, be sure to know exactly what is covered before signing anything.
+Home warranty contracts have a lot of fine print: Often, home warranty companies will find fine print in their contracts to justify why fixes are not covered.
+For example, they may not cover a furnace repair because your tenant forgot to change the filter.
+Or, they may tack on an extra service fee in addition to parts when working with an older, uncovered appliance.

 Having served and transacted in the real estate investment industry for 40 years, we struggle to find any real pros when it comes to using a home warranty company.
 Our advice instead is to put the money you would be paying in premiums to have a home warranty into a savings account.
-That way when maintenance items arise, you have a cash reserve to self-fund the repairs.
-This ends up being better for both you and your tenant, as you can deliver a faster, better, and more cost-effective service.
+This way, when maintenance items arise, you have a cash reserve to self-fund the repairs.
+This allows you to deliver a faster, better, and more cost-effective service.
 Click Here to learn more about how to budget for repairs!

 As always, the Grace Property Management team is here to serve as a resource for you.
 Whether you have questions on home warranties, or anything else related to property management or investing in real estate, our team is here to help!
 303-255-1990